We Know You Want One, But Do You Really *Need* a Kitchen Island? Chances Are You Don't — Here's How to Make the Call

 It's a popular design decision (and for good reason), but if you're trying to squeeze an island in where there's no space, it may be time to rethink your choices

-These days, the kitchen island has become a feature many feel you must accommodate for at all costs, but does your kitchen really need one?
-In some instances, an island simply doesn't make sense in terms of available space, or in cases where there is already plenty of counterspace, they really just create more room for clutter to build up.
+These days, the kitchen island has become a feature many feel you must account for at all costs, but does your kitchen really need one?
+In some instances, an island simply doesn't make sense.
+When space is limited or when there is already plenty of counter space, an island can really just create more room for clutter to build up.

-That's definitely not to say a kitchen island is not worth considering in your design, though.
-It's just worth questioning whether it's worth sacrificing space (or budget) for in order to squeeze it in.
-Plus, there are plenty of other ways to add counterspace without adding an island.
+That's not to say a kitchen island is not a worthwhile consideration in your design, though.
+It's just a question of whether it makes sense to sacrifice space (or budget) in order to squeeze it in.
+Plus, there are plenty of other ways to add counter space without adding an island.

 So, if you're undecided on whether your kitchen really needs an island (and yes, it's a big and important decision), our guide below steps you through the questions to ask yourself, the types of spaces that a kitchen island works best in, and the types it doesn't, as well as some alternative solutions.